okbreathe/react-native-modal-picker/README.md

 ## Props

 * `data - []` required, array of objects with a unique key and label
+* `selectedValue` optional, value of the currently selected object.
+The key of the data object
 * `open - boolean` optional, boolean that triggers whether or not the dialog is shown
 * `style - object` optional, style definitions for the root element
 * `onChange - function` optional, callback function, when the users has selected an option
 * `onClose - function` optional, callback function, when the modal is closed
+* `disabled - boolean` optional, whether the picker should be disabled
-* `initValue - string` optional, text that is initially shown on the button
+* `placeholder - string` optional, text that is shown when no item is selected
 * `cancelText - string` optional, text of the cancel button
 * `selectStyle - object` optional, style definitions for the select element (available in default mode only!)
 * `selectTextStyle - object` optional, style definitions for the select element (available in default mode only!)